 IB lesions: >2 cm in size, or with stromal invasion >1.0 mm, confined to the vulva or perineum, with negative nodes.

 Stage II: tumour of any size with extension to adjacent perineal structures (1/3 lower urethra, 1/3 lower vagina, anus) with negative nodes.

 Stage III: tumour of any size with or without extension to adjacent perineal structures (1/3 lower urethra, 1/3 lower vagina, anus) with positive inguino-femoral lymph nodes:

-- IIIC: with positive nodes with extracapsular spread.
+- IIIC: regional lymph node metastases with extracapsular spread.

 Stage IV: tumour invades other regional (2/3 upper urethra, 2/3 upper vagina), or distant structures:

 - IVA: disease fixed to pelvic bone, or fixed or ulcerated regional lymph node metastases.

 - The following women should be referred urgently (two-week referral):

 - Women presenting with an unexplained vaginal lump.

 - Women with unexplained vulval bleeding or ulceration.